Fill in this quick form to receive your FREE personal holiday quote from us...

 Driving time Wanaka to Te Anau 225 km / 140 miles, 3.5 hours

 Enjoy a releaxing morning and depart at your leisure for Te Anau.
-Drive over the beautiful Crown Range, New Zealand’s highest State Highway and admire the vistas from fantastic viewing points.
-Be sure to stop a the historic Cardrona for a refreshment, coffee or platter before continuing on to Te Anau.
+Drive over the beautiful Crown Range, one of New Zealand’s highest alpine roads, and admire the vistas from fantastic viewing points.
+Be sure to stop at the historic Cardrona Hotel for a refreshment, coffee or food platter before continuing on to Te Anau.

 Stay 1 night in Te Anau.